-- d) The suitability of the land for such purposes; - The lands (and neighbourhood) are undergoing significant transformation as the East Fonthill Secondary Plan area evolves.
-The conveyance allows for individual ownership (tenure) of one unit of the 3-unit townhouse block currently under construction. - f) The dimensions and shapes of the proposed lots; - The proposed lot dimensions and shape are rectangular in nature and comply with the current site-specific zoning in effect. - h) Conservation of natural resources and flood control; - No natural resources are impacted because of the lot creation.
+East Fonthill Secondary Plan area evolves.
+The conveyance allows for individual ownership (tenure) of one unit of the 3-unit townhouse block.

+- f) The dimensions and shapes of the proposed lots; - The proposed lot dimensions and shape are rectangular in nature and comply with the current site-specific zoning in effect. - h) Conservation of natural resources and flood control; - No natural resources are impacted because of the lot creation.
 An overall Lot Grading & Drainage Plan was required as a condition of building permit approval. - i) The adequacy of utilities and municipal services; - Available. - j) The adequacy of school sites - Available nearby. - k) The area of land, if any, exclusive of highways, to be dedicated for public use. - No additional lands are proposed to be dedicated for public use as the lands are not designated as future parkland or open space.
-Cash-in-lieu of parkland dedication was paid at the time of building permit issuance. - I) The extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy. - The proposed lot will simply allow for individual, freehold ownership of each townhouse dwelling unit.
-The townhouse block under construction is being built at, (or above) current energy efficient requirements under the Ontario Building Code. - m) The interrelationship between the design of the plan of subdivision and site plan control matters relating to any development on the land, if the land is also located in within a site plan control area. - While the proposed lot is in an area designated for site plan control, the Town Site Plan Control By-law No. 1118 (1987) exempts street townhouse dwellings from site plan control.
+Cash-in-lieu of parkland dedication was paid at the time of building permit issuance. - I) The extent to which the plan's design optimizes the available supply, means of supplying, efficient use and conservation of energy. - The proposed lot will allow for individual, freehold ownership of each townhouse dwelling unit.
+The townhouse block under construction is being built at, (or above) current energy efficient requirements under the Ontario Building Code. - m) The interrelationship between the design of the plan of subdivision and site plan control matters relating to any development on the land, if the land is also located in within a site plan control area. - While the proposed lot is designated for site plan control, the Town Site Plan Control By-law No. 1118 (1987) exempts street townhouse dwellings from site plan control.